 Definition of Net Operating Income

-Net operating income is a profitability measure which can be defined as the sum of money earned by an organization from its core business operations, i.e. income figured out by deducting all the operating expenses of the company from its entire operating revenue, whereas all the non-operating expenses like tax expenses, interest, loss on the sale of capital assets are excluded from its calculation.
+Net operating income is a profitability measure that can be defined as the sum of money earned by an organization from its core business operations, i.e. income figured out by deducting all the operating expenses of the company from its entire operating revenue, whereas all the non-operating expenses like tax expenses, interest, loss on the sale of capital assets are excluded from its calculation.

 Explanation

-The formula for Net Operating Income
+The Formula for Net Operating Income

 - Sale proceeds from the sale of goods/ services